nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     5. Other incorrect addEcName commands to try:<br>
        `addEcName`<br>
        `addEcName hhhh en/Jack`<br>
        Expected: An error message is shown which includes the correct format of the addEcName command to follow.

-2. _{ more test cases …​ }_

 ### Adding EcNumber for a student